Updated 14 April 2015

 - Termites and ants (and their chitin)—Some chimps are good at eating termites, honey bees and driver ants.
 It’s unclear if chimps have any special ability to digest the chitin (exoskeleton of insects), but insects do have a lot of energy content.
 Again, chimps seem to have a broad choice in foods, and eat almost anything that is available.

 - Other–Chimps at Kibale ate dirt.
 Gorillas eat wood and the occasional stone.
-What we might assume is not food seems to be food for the apes of the Kibale National Park.
+No one knows why they do this, but it to the apes of Kibale National Park, it’s good stuff.
 So, if you want to have an ancestral diet, apparently you have to open your mind to food sources that aren’t just plants and animals.

 Before we head to the conclusions from this article, one thing is important-figs. Really, we almost have to wonder if primates would not have evolved without figs. That fruit is a critically important part of the chimpanzee diet, and, given the ubiquity of the plant, we must presume that it was also critical to early Hominims that evolved into modern humans.
 Figs were domesticated for agriculture fairly early in modern human history, so it must have some importance.

 The article makes a cogent argument against making any conclusion about what the “ancestral diet” might have been:

 …and that eating some ancestral diet on its own will not make us healthy.
 Our ancestors did not eat diets perfectly in tune with their body.
 Rather, they took the best advantage of the foods around them they could in light of their bodies which, like ours, were whittled by evolution out of more ancient forms and so flawed, complicated, and filled with tradeoffs.

 What can we conclude about the paleolithic diet myth?